-Now if one day he wasn’t able to check the stove ‘5 times’ (compulsive behavior) he begins to develop an irrational fear of dying (obsessional thought) due to the cooking stove being on causing him stress and he would go to great lengths to make sure he checks the stove ‘5 times’ daily to feel safe.
-Unfortunately, these obsessions don’t go away until the ritual is performed.
+Now, if one day they were not able to check the stove ‘5 times’ (compulsive behaviour), they begin to develop an irrational fear of dying (obsessive thought) due to the cooking stove being on.
+This causes them stress and they would go to great lengths to make sure they check the stove ‘5 times’ daily to feel safe.
+Unfortunately, these obsessions do not go away until the ritual is performed.

 Professionals believe that this variation does include compulsions, but they are very different from typical compulsive routines.
 The pure obsession will include intrusive thoughts and images of the following-

 According to obsession psychology, you worry about these harmful thoughts and spend a lot of time worrying about whether they make you a bad person.
 The thoughts can be a part of compulsions, just not as concrete as the typical compulsion routines.

 When you find their demanding and exhausting it can be on the patient who has OCD, then as their loved one, you may be deeply involved in the person’s routines.
 You might have to take up major responsibilities in the patient’s life.
 The stress can cause distress and disruption within the family.
 Here are some ways you can support a family member with OCD.

 People who suffer from compulsive disorders usually feel distressed and frustrated about the behaviours.
 So, when family and friends are informed about the disorder, it’s easy for them to be understanding and supportive.